transistasis/cmake-template/README.md

 # cmake-template

-A CMake template for C/C++ projects
+This repository contains a CMake template for C/C++ projects.